PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.5.md

 These formulas allow for calculating liquidity within a specific price range for both token X and token Y, depending on whether the liquidity is being calculated using real or virtual reserves.

-Note: The same expression used to calculate the amount of tokens deposited is used to get the delta amounts.
-The difference is that it rounds up and is good for swap if we want to get the amountIn, we will go into the details in the swap section.
+Note: The same expression used to calculate the delta amount of token to deposit in order to shift the liquidity concentration from the current price to the target price.
+The difference is that it rounds up and is good for swap if we want to get the amountIn in a zeroForOne trade (that is, swap between ETH to USDC), we will go into the details in the swap section.

 ```solidity
     function getAmount0Delta(